Neehan/book-template/README.md

 more blah more blah
 c+d
 ```
 because of no extra spacing between paragraphs.
-Please keep it in mind that all the displaystyle environments, such as `equation`, `aligned*`, `split` etc. will also be affected.
-The solution is very simple: don't put an empty line between text and displaymath environment.
+Please keep it in mind that all the displaystyle environments, such as `equation`, `aligned*`, `split` etc. will be affected.
+The solution is very simple: don't put an empty line between text and displaystyle environment.

 ```
 blah blah blah